Working together to end violence against women and girls with disabilities in Tanzania

 Abilis Foundation funds projects to promote the rights, participation, independent living, organization, education, and employment of people with disabilities in developing countries.
 Funding comes from the Finnish Ministry for Foreign Affairs.
 In the next four-year period 2022-2025, one of the main themes of Abilis in Tanzania will be the sexual and reproductive health of women and girls with disabilities, as well as the promotion of gender equality so that women with disabilities have better opportunities to lead disability organizations.

-The Finnish Mission Society is the church’s organization for international work and one of Finland’s largest development organizations.
-Founded in 1859, the Mission Society conducts missionary work, development cooperation, and peace work in about 30 countries around the world.
+Felm is an agency of the Evangelical Lutheran church of Finland for its international work.
+Felm is one of Finland’s largest development organizations.
+Founded in 1859, Felm conducts missionary work, development cooperation, and peace work in about 30 countries around the world.
 Work is being done to reach the most vulnerable, oppressed and discriminated against.
-The Mission Society has worked for more than 70 years in Tanzania.
+Felm has worked for more than 70 years in Tanzania.